 The collaborative industrial-academic development of management toolkits is still a novel concept, writes Clare Farrukh.
 She introduces a paper that discusses the potential of these tools.

-Key principles for developing industrially relevant strategic technology management toolkit Kerr, Farrukh, Phaal and Probert, 2013,
+Key principles for developing industrially relevant strategic technology management toolkits Kerr, Farrukh, Phaal and Probert, 2013,

 When considering the potential uptake and utilization of technology management tools by industry, it must be recognized that companies face the difficult challenges of selecting, adopting and integrating individual tools into a toolkit that must be implemented within their current organizational processes and systems.